maorinn/codex-equilibrium/README.md

 - `GET /accounts` — list accounts: id, email, account_id, masked token, expire
 - `DELETE /accounts/:id` — remove an account
 - `POST /accounts/:id/refresh` — force refresh a token

+## Relay Accounts and Activation

+The web UI supports creating a Relay account that proxies `/v1/*` directly to another service.

+- Click "Add Relay" and fill in:
+  - Name — display label
+  - Base URL — for example `https://xxxxx.com/v1`
+  - API Key — sent as `Authorization: Bearer <API Key>`
+- Use the "Activate" button on any row (OAuth or Relay) to switch the active backend.
+Subsequent requests to `http://localhost:1456/v1/*` proxy to the active target.